 Behavioural and Economic Science (Economics) MSc is designed for students with an Economics degree.
-Warwick's Economics department, ranked 3rd in the UK (The Complete University Guide 2020), offers you a programme examining theoretical and real-world applications of behavioural economics.
+Warwick's Economics department, ranked 4th in the UK (The Complete University Guide 2021) and 25th the World (The QS World University Subject Rankings 2020), offers you a programme examining theoretical and real-world applications of decision science and behavioural economics.

 The Economics variant of the course is designed for students with a first degree in Economics.
 A Science track variant of the course is offered by the Department of Psychology and is available if you have a first degree in Science.

 You will be automatically enrolled on a pre-sessional Mathematics and Statistics programme to equip you with the relevant methodological skills you need to succeed on the course.

 - Issues in Psychological Science